Czarne-oczki/Communication-and-Programming-EEPROM-for-TLI4971/README.md

 # [Project finished] Communication (and programming of EEPROM) with TLI4971
 ## Overview - Justification for the project
 A TLI4971 is an accurate and readily-available current sensor.
 However it lacks the ability to change its settings without buying a very expensive proprietery programmer.
 With my project I aimed to change that EEPROM with only a microcontroller and a power supply.
-My solution turn out to be much cheaper than the programmer itself.
+My solution turned out to be much cheaper than the programmer itself.
 I have succesfully saved money and learnt new skills.